kijanawoodard/Blog/src/Blog.Web/Content/posts/learning-nservicebus.markdown

 The only annoyance I had in the book the use of exclamation points for emphasis.
 The first few times were fine, but after a while, it just pulled my focus out of the book!

 All in all, as someone who has explained basic NServiceBus and Messaging on numerous occasions, I can now refer people to [Learning NServiceBus][learning] as a primer.
-Deep knowledge comes through using a tool and this book is a great way to get started using a great tool.
+Deep knowledge of a tool comes through usage.
+This book is a great way to start using a great tool.

 [learning]: http://www.packtpub.com/build-distributed-software-systems-using-dot-net-enterprise-service-bus/book